ADA-research/Sparkle/CONTRIBUTING.md

 We will gladly accept contributions in the form of bug reports, feature requests and pull requests in the near future, when the appropriate infrastructure is in place, and the code base is ready.

-The development is done on the `development` branch.
-To make changes to Sparkle, please create a branch from `development`, give it a descriptive name and add your code there.
-When ready, create a pull request towards the `development` branch.

 ## Issue creation protocol
 When finding a bug or an issue in Sparkle, feel free to create an issue in [Jira](https://kvdblom.atlassian.net/jira/software/c/projects/SPRK/boards/1) if you are part of the closed core team.
 Check before you create a new issue if there already exists one that addresses the bug you found.
 In case an existing issue already partially covers the bug, you could add a comment to that issue, to ensure your bug is covered by it.
 Otherwise, you should create a new issue.

 ### Issue contents checklist
 - **Summary**
   - Give a one sentence summary of what the bug or issue is about.
   - Estimate how much work you think addressing the issue takes ranging from XS, S, M, L, to XL and put this between brackets at the beginning of the summary.
+  - For bugs, clearly indicate whether it affects the `main` branch to facilitate a fix being expedited and quickly merged into the `main` branch.
 - **Contents**
   - Describe the problem in more detail.
     - Attach files or output logs when appropriate.